yh154/gatk-demuxlet-workflow/README.md

 # gatk-demuxlet-workflow
 A workflow performs GATK variant calling on one or multiple RNASeq bam(s) based on GATK best practice.

 If 'mode' == 'demuxlet', demuxlet (Kang.
-Nature 2017) will be used to perform de-multiplexing on a multiplexed single cell RNASeq BAM.
+Nature 2017) will be used to perform de-multiplexing on a multiplexed single cell RNASeq BAM using VCF from last step.

 ![alt text](https://github.com/yh154/workflow-1/blob/master/workflow_dag.png)